X01XX/UES-Forth/README.md

 One of a region's corners may be better to keep than another, to be part of a corner cluster.
 Placeholder regions suppress anchors in overlapped parts of defining regions, since an anchor cannot be in more than one region.

 After corners are established and tested, accumulated data, not part of the final corners, can be deleted.
 Corner clusters are the most data-efficient way to describe the regions, based on my experience.
 There may be an opportunity for a mathematical proof here, but I don't have that talent.
-Corner clusters, sharing data, can go as low as one state per region, depending on how regularly the regions are found to be arranged.
+Corner clusters, sharing data, can go as low as one term per region, depending on how regularly the regions are found to be arranged.

-Understanding is tenuous at first, then improves with more data, selected judiciously to find/test corners, like IRL.
+Understanding is tenuous at first, then improves with more data, selected to find/test corners, like IRL.
 Poor selection of data (like me, doing this), or inability to select, can still result in improved understanding, it requires more time, data input, and data storage, to haphazardly discover corners.

 The program starts in the inability-to-select mode, taking samples as available.